pwbriggs/music-assistant.github.io/docs/integration/installation.md

 ## Installation of the Home Assistant Player Provider

 Once the HA Integration is installed it is possible to stream to HA media player entities.
-In order to do that the HA Player Provider need to be installed.
+In order to do that the HA Player Provider needs to be installed.
 However, first the Home Assistant Plug-in provider needs to be installed.

 - Navigate to MA SETTINGS>>PROVIDERS and add the plug-in provider
 - If using the Music Assistant add-on (i.e. HAOS), you wont need any server details, it should auto connect to the local HA instance